Winter is coming! Do you have a plan to stay fit?

-The greater flexibility in fit does not offset the lack of power, in my opinion.
+The greater range of fit options does not offset the lack of power, in my opinion.
 Within reason, you can train in about any position and then translate that to real-world bike riding with minimal tweaks.

 This bike may have one of the highest rate weight limits of any machine on our list with a 350 pound limit.
 This provides a high-quality option for the person who is serious about their weight loss journey to consider.